My Experience With 3D Printing

 3D Printed Items are in Green

-The man who I first spoke with was very kind.
+The man who I first spoke with was super kind.
 He was incredibly nice to me.
 This man was the owner.
 At first, I believe that he wasn't entirely sure what he should think of me (this is often the case when two people meet for the first time).
 However, after sharing some hours with me, he seemed to get much more comfortable.
 He was very informative and patient.

 3D Printed Boat Made as Functionality Test